 - 20.1 Secondary employment shall be limited to a maximum of 25 hours per calendar week.
 Exceptions to the 25-hour maximum may be approved by the Police Chief. - 20.2 No employee who is on suspension will be allowed to work any secondary employment for the length of the suspension. - 20.3 No employee's secondary employment will be suspended unless the secondary employment was related to the incident which caused the employee to be disciplined.
-However, secondary employment not directly related to the incident giving rise to the discipline may be suspended if, in the opinion of the Police Chief, the incident giving rise to the discipline was of such a nature that continuation of the secondary employment would adversely affect the employee, the community, or the department. - 20.4 Secondary employment shall not present a conflict of interest as defined by City policy and State law between the employee's duties as a City of Tallahassee police officer and his duties for the secondary employer. - 20.5 An employee who engages in secondary employment is subject to callout in case of emergency and shall be expected to leave his secondary employment in such situations. - 20.6 Secondary employment may not be performed in a manner which interferes with the employee's performance of his duty, nor interrupts the employee's regular work shift in the Tallahassee Police Department.
-Unless otherwise authorized by the Police Chief in specific instances, secondary employment is not permitted when an employee is serving a probationary period, is on conditional status, or is on sick or administrative leave.

-20.7 No request for secondary employment will be unreasonably denied.
-Any employee complaint concerning the application of Article 20.7 may be grieved under the provisions of Article 5 - Grievance Procedure, but may not be grieved under the City's grievance procedure.

-20.8 Procedure for Customer Requests for Secondary Employment Officers

-(1) All secondary employment assignments will be advertised, coordinated, and scheduled by the Tallahassee Police Department Secondary Employment designee.

-(2) Tallahassee Police Department members who receive requests for secondary employment shall refer the requesting person, owner, or business representative to the department's designee.

-(3) The City of Tallahassee shall charge an administrative fee of five dollars (\$5.00) per hour per officer to each vendor for each secondary employment worked up to a maximum of twenty dollars (\$20.00) per officer per assignment.
+However, secondary employment not directly related to the incident giving rise to the discipline may be suspended if, in the opinion of the Police Chief, the incident giving rise to the discipline was of such a nature that continuation of the secondary employment would adversely affect the employee, the community, or the department. - 20.4 Secondary employment shall not present a conflict of interest as defined by City policy and State law between the employee's duties as a City of Tallahassee police officer and his duties for the secondary employer. - 20.5 An employee who engages in secondary employment is subject to callout in case of emergency and shall be expected to leave his secondary employment in such situations. - 20.6 Secondary employment may not be performed in a manner which interferes with the employee's performance of his duty or violates written department policy. - 20.7 No request for secondary employment will be unreasonably denied.
+Any employee complaint concerning the application of Article 20.7 may be grieved under the provisions of Article 5 - Grievance Procedure but may not be grieved under the City's grievance procedure. - 20.8 Procedure for Customer Requests for Secondary Employment Officers - (1) All secondary employment assignments will be advertised, coordinated, and scheduled by the Tallahassee Police Department Secondary Employment designee. - (2) Tallahassee Police Department members who receive requests for secondary employment shall refer the requesting person, owner, or business representative to the department's designee. - (3) The City of Tallahassee shall charge an administrative fee of five dollars (\$5.00) per hour per officer to each vendor for each secondary employment worked up to a maximum of twenty dollars (\$20.00) per officer per assignment.